 - Number analysis; statistical practice and data analysis techniques

-This course is designed to further the knowledge of students on number analysis, using statistical measures and using tools to visualise numbers and patterns such as using Microsoft Excel and the Statistical Package for Social Sciences (SPSS).
+This subject is designed to further the knowledge of students on number analysis, using statistical measures and using tools to visualise numbers and patterns such as using Microsoft Excel and the Statistical Package for Social Sciences (SPSS).
 It provides a broad introduction to statistical practice and data analysis techniques.
 It aims to equip students with a basic understanding of statistics, such that they are able to employ appropriate methods of analysis in various circumstances.
 The techniques learnt are widely used in the sciences, social sciences, business areas and many other fields of study.
-This course is an essential part of the mathematics program and is specifically designed in consultation with education providers to meet the needs of teacher training for Education students.
+This subject is an essential part of the mathematics program and is specifically designed in consultation with education providers to meet the needs of teacher training for Education students.

 Continuous assessment - 50% Final exam - 50%